Single Sign On – Foldr as a Service Provider (SP) with AD FS

 Browse to the .cer file saved above and click Open

 The Signature tab will show the newly installed signing certificate that will be used to verify the sign out request.
 Click Apply or OK

 You should verify within the Advanced tab that the hashing algorithm being used matches what is being shown in Foldr Settings when we clicked regenerate certificate.
 In this case we are using SHA-256 rather than SHA-1.

 You are now required to configure the SAML logout endpoint in AD FS.
 Navigate to the ‘Endpoints‘ tab and click ‘Add SAML‘

 Select SAML Logout as the Endpoint type

 Enter the URL of the AD FS server appending /adfs/ls/?wa=wsignout1.0

-The SSO sign out configuration is now complete.
+Click Save and the SSO sign out configuration is now complete.
 Users should be able to sign out of the web app, where they will be redirected back to AD FS and are shown that they are completely signed out of the IdP.